Our exclusive 3-piece fabric suit (bonus: our matching shirt)

 Ferla, given its small size, offers a surprising variety of textures. (photo credit: Ferla)

-THE FERLA TOUCH #3: BABY ALPACA SPECIALISTS… BUT NOT ONLY
+LA TOUCHE FERLA #3: BABY ALPACA SPECIALISTS… BUT NOT ONLY

 Dark light gray fabric

 They are specialists in baby alpaca, they have entire fabric collections on this theme.
-It's a material that is not easy to work with creatively and they always come up with super cool designs.
-Moreover, very, very few Italian drapers venture out.
+It is a material that is not easy to work with creatively and they always offer super cool designs.
+Besides, very very few Italian drapers venture into this.

 They also use mohair extensively, as they are very fond of these luxurious and fluffy wools.